Small Area Estimation with Spatially Varying Natural Exponential Families: Simulation studies

 We first investigate estimation errors of the proposed estimator with the traditional estimator in finite samples.
-We first considered the Poisson-gamma model described in Section \ref{sec:exm}.
-The coordinates $\u_i=(u_{1i},u_{2i})$ were generated from the uniform distribution on $(0,1)\times (0,1)$, and covariate $x_i$ was generated from the uniform distribution on $(-1,1)$.
-Then we generated the simulated data from the following Poisson-gamma model:
+We consider the Poisson--gamma model described in Section \ref{sec:exm}.
+As the coordinates $\u_i=(u_{1i},u_{2i})$ for $i = 1,\dots,m$, we use Scottish lip cancer data used in Section \ref{sec:app}.
+In the dataset, we have $m = 56$ areas.
+Covariate $x_i$ is generated from the uniform distribution on $(-1,1)$, which is fixed through simulation run.
+As the data generating process, we consider the Poisson observation $z_i | \mu_i \sim \textrm{Po}(n_i \mu_i)$ and for $\mu_i$ we consider the following three scenarios: